Rule number one of income protection is this: If your livelihood depends on earning a regular paycheck, you need disability insurance.

-- You need it because about one in every five people incurs a disability during their working lives that disrupts their income.
+- You need it because about one in every four people incurs a disability during their working lives that disrupts their income.

 - You need it because going without a paycheck for any period of time can be financially devastating and lead to bankruptcy.